Founding Principles of the Guild

 Much of the staged development of the Guild is yet to be understood and is certainly not yet defined.

 Overtime and as the Guild becomes self-sufficient, the Guild may exercise greater and greater autonomy.
-Overtime, the Guild could also become a separate identity from the Institute.
-All these matters and more will be necessary to moving forward.
+Overtime, the Guild could also become a separate entity from the Institute.
+All these possible outcomes and others will need to be considered as part of moving forward.